 Divorce, simply, is the legal process of dissolving the marriage of couples and making them free of matrimonial responsibilities.
-But it may not be as simple as understanding literal meaning of divorce when it has to be dealt in person.
+But it may not be as simple as understanding the literal meaning of divorce when it has to be dealt in person.
 Divorce is a complex legal procedure and it can be costly.
 So, you have to be very sure about your decision of divorcing your spouse.
-The overall procedure for divorce is almost same all around the United States but there might be slight variations in laws in different States.
+The overall procedure for divorce is almost the same all around the United States but there might be slight variations in laws in different States.

 Basically, in State of Texas, there are two types of divorce cases that can be filed in the court and they are:

 Contested divorce is such divorce case having unsolved issues like child custody, property division, alimony etc. between the couples willing to divorce.
 When there is no agreement about the issues, you have to file a contested divorce case.

 Uncontested divorce is such divorce case with complete agreement in all issues between divorcing parties.
 In the case of uncontested divorce, the legal procedures are simpler as compared to that of contested divorce.

 You and your spouse agree about all the issues in your case OR

 Your spouse is given legal notice of your divorce by Official Service of Process, Publication or Posting and does not file an Answer or Waiver of Service with the Court or otherwise appear in the case.

 Following are the stepwise explanation of the divorce procedure for uncontested type which may be helpful for you to deal with your divorce case while eFiling in Texas: